-What’s the difference between customer service and customer experience (CX)?
+Mastering the differences between customer service and customer experience changes everything about customer care.

-In this article, we’ll break down the differences between customer service and customer experience, explore how they intersect, and provide insights to help you strengthen both.
-Let’s dive in.
+This guide breaks down the differences between customer service and customer experience, explores how they intersect, and provides insights to help you strengthen both.

 Customer Experience vs. Customer Service: What’s the Difference?